frank-engel-usgs/softwarecarpentry-usgs-aug2021/README.md

 git reset --hard origin/main
 ```

-Technically, this is a heavy handed approach, but it ensures we are all on the same page.
+Technically, this is a heavy-handed approach, but it ensures we are all on the same page.
 In practice, I typically
 just do:

 ```bash